One expat blogger’s insights “to help foreigners integrate more easily in the Netherlands.”

 If the customer complains in English—whether Australian/ American or whatever—or should make some sarcastic remark thanking you for your generous assistance, just ignore them or snicker about ‘Engels‘ to the other shop assistants in your group.
 This technique should cause them to hasten their exit.

-If you work in a food shop, you should touch the food with your unwashed hands as often as possible, in between handling.
-For example if a customer asks the price of a cream cake, press your index finger into the cream as you ask ‘This one?’
+If you work in a food shop, touch the food with your unwashed hands as often as possible.
+When a customer asks the price of a cream cake, press your index finger into the cream as you ask ‘This one?’

 If a customer orders a hot roast chicken, manhandle it into the bag with your bare hand, then take the money with your ‘gravied’ hand.